sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 ## 1 Definations

-> What is graph : Similar to the concept of LinkedList, the data in memory is not necessarily continuous, which is composed of the reference of each node.
-There are three ways to construct a graph : **Adajcentcy list / Edge list / Adajcentcy matrix.**
+> What is a graph: Similar to the concept of LinkedList, the data in memory is not necessarily continuous, which is composed of the reference of each node.
+There are three ways to construct a graph: **Adajcentcy list / Edge list / Adajcentcy matrix.**
 >
-> A [*disjoint-set data structure*](http://en.wikipedia.org/wiki/Disjoint-set_data_structure) is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+> A [*disjoint-set data structure*](http://en.wikipedia.org/wiki/Disjoint-set_data_structure) is a data structure that keeps track of a set of elements partitioned into several disjoint (non-overlapping) subsets.
 A [*union-find algorithm*](http://en.wikipedia.org/wiki/Disjoint-set_data_structure) is an algorithm that performs two useful operations on such a data structure:
 > ***Find:*** Determine which subset a particular element is in.
 This can be used for determining if two elements are in the same subset.
 > ***Union:*** Join two subsets into a single subset.